 School Visits and Teacher Resources

-Our Teaching Fellows engage students in close-looking sessions of three to four works during one visit.
-Teaching Fellows work to develop the students’ visual vocabularies, cultivating their confidence in making meaning out of a work of art.
-These sessions often include writing and sketching exercises to help students understand the elements of art, narratives being expressed, or the artistic choices made within a work.
+GUIDED SCHOOL VISITS are taught by our Teaching Fellows, a cohort of eight college students from Belhaven University, Jackson State University, Millsaps College, and Tougaloo College.
+Teaching Fellows work closely with classroom teachers to ensure that your group’s visit to the Museum is as meaningful as possible, crafting a customized, thematic tour that aligns with your curricular goals.
+The Teaching Fellows engage students in close-looking sessions of three to four works during one visit with the goal of developing the students’ visual vocabularies and cultivating their confidence in making meaning out of a work of art.
+These sessions often include writing and sketching exercises to help students understand the elements of art, narratives being expressed, and the artistic choices made within a work.
 Tours are split into groups of 15 students and typically last 45 minutes to an hour.
 We can work to accommodate larger groups, but please keep in mind tours will be subject to availability.
-To connect with a Teaching Fellow, complete the form below.
+To reserve a tour day and time and connect with a teaching fellow, complete the form below.

 RESOURCES FOR PLANNING YOUR VISIT